-- 86. (1) Subject to the provisions of this Act, if there is a dispute which has been certified as an "unresolved dispute" within the meaning of section 85 (1), either party may take lawful action by way of lockout or strike, provided the party has complied or respected the notice requirements applicable to such party under this section. - (2) A party to an unresolved dispute who intends to take strike action shall give written notice served on the employer or employers' association, the Commissioner of Labour and have a copy served on the Commission, and the Commission shall, within seven days of the notice given to the Commission arrange and supervise a secret ballot to determine whether the majority of employees whom it is proposed should take part in the strike action are in favour of taking such action. - (3) The Commission shall make all reasonable attempts to ensure that all employees who are within the terms of sub-section (2) have an opportunity to vote in the ballot. - (4) There shall be a duty upon any employer of employees within the terms of sub-section (2) to supply the Commission on request with the names of relevant employees, and any other information which the Commission may require, in order to conduct a ballot for the purposes of subsection (2). - (5) The Commission shall notify the result of a strike ballot to the parties within forty-eight hours of the holding of the ballot and failure by the Commission to organise a ballot in conformity with this section shall not deprive an otherwise lawful strike of the protection under this Act. - (6) Where a majority of employees voting in the ballot have voted in favour of the strike action, or where the Commission has failed to conduct or notify the result of a strike ballot under sub-sections (2) and (5) respectively, the strike shall be deemed to be in conformity with this Act. - (7) For a strike action to be lawful under sub-section (6) a new written notice shall be given by the party intending to engage on a strike action to the other party or parties to the dispute and to the office of the Commissioner of Labour and the Commission at least forty-eight hours before the commencement of such action. - (8) A party to an unresolved dispute who intends to take lockout action shall give written notice to the other party or parties, at least forty-eight hours, before the commencement of such action, provided that no action in pursuance of a lockout notice shall be taken earlier than twenty one days after the date on which the dispute has been certified as unresolved within the meaning of section 85. - (9) Where, at any time, a dispute which has been certified as unresolved within the meaning of section 85 is resolved by agreement between the parties, the procedure specified in section 84 shall be followed.
+86. (1) Subject to the provisions of this Act, if there is a dispute which has been certified as an "unresolved dispute" within the meaning of section 85 (1), either party may take lawful action by way of lockout or strike, provided the party has complied or respected the notice requirements applicable to such party under this section.

+(2) A party to an unresolved dispute who intends to take strike action shall give written notice served on the employer or employers' association, the Commissioner of Labour and have a copy served on the Commission, and the Commission shall, within seven (7) days of the notice given to the Commission arrange and supervise a secret ballot to determine whether the majority of employees whom it is proposed should take part in the strike action are in favour of taking such action.

+(3) The Commission shall make all reasonable attempts to ensure that all employees who are within the terms of sub-section (2) have an opportunity to vote in the ballot.

+(4) There shall be a duty upon any employer of employees within the terms of sub-section (2) to supply the Commission on request with the names of relevant employees, and any other information which the Commission may require, in order to conduct a ballot for the purposes of sub-section (2).

+(5) The Commission shall notify the result of a strike ballot to the parties within forty-eight hours of the holding of the ballot and failure by the Commission to organise a ballot in conformity with this section shall not deprive an otherwise lawful strike of the protection under this Act.

+(6) Where a majority of employees voting in the ballot have voted in favour of the strike action, or where the Commission has failed to conduct or notify the result of a strike ballot under subsections (2) and (5) respectively, the strike shall be deemed to be in conformity with this Act and for the avoidance of doubt, in the event of a tie in votes, the majority shall not have been achieved.

+(7) For a strike action to be lawful under sub-section (6) a new written notice shall be given by the party intending to engage on a strike action to the other party or parties to the dispute and to the office of the Commissioner of Labour and the Commission at least forty-eight (48) hours before the commencement of such action.

+(8) A party to an unresolved dispute who intends to take lockout action shall give written notice to the other party or parties, at least two (2) days before the commencement of such action, provided that no action in pursuance of a lockout notice shall be taken earlier than twenty one (21) days after the date on which the dispute has been certified as unresolved within the meaning of section 85.

+(9) Where, at any time, a dispute which has been certified as unresolved within the meaning of section 85 is resolved by agreement between the parties, the procedure specified in section 84 shall be followed.

-Strike or lockout action in conformity with this Act.
+Strike or lockout action in conformity with this